vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 ![IMAGE](/images/mdo-attack-simulation/mdo-attack-simulation-4.png)

-Once the user clicked on the link and logged in, they received an email for each action to complete the training courses for each action.
+Once the user clicked on the link and logged in, they received an email for each action to complete a training course.
+You may want to remove the External tag for the domain ```attacksimulationtraining.com```.
+To do so, run ```Set-ExternalInOutlook -AllowList "attacksimulationtraining.com"``` cmdlet by using the Exchange Online PowerShell module.

 ![IMAGE](/images/mdo-attack-simulation/mdo-attack-simulation-5.png)